skishore23/fx/examples/research-agent/dynamic-generic-research-report.md

 - **URL:** https://www.ibm.com/quantum
 - **Domain:** ibm.com
 - **Content Length:** 25 words
-- **Scraped:** 2025-09-03T16:36:13.442Z
+- **Scraped:** 2025-09-04T05:34:54.553Z
 - **Domain Authority:** Level: Very High (95/100)

-IBM.com is the official website of IBM, a well-established multinational technology company with a strong reputation, both within the industry and in academic/research circles.
-The company is often cited in research papers and industry reports, which is a testament to its authority and credibility.
+IBM.com, the official website of International Business Machines Corporation, is a highly credible domain with an excellent reputation in both academic/research and industry circles.
+IBM, a multinational technology company, is recognized globally for its contributions to various fields including computing, AI, cloud infrastructure, and blockchain technology.

-The content found on ibm.com is of high quality and depth, often delving into complex technological concepts and industry trends.
-The site offers a mix of product information, corporate reports, and thought leadership articles.
+The content on ibm.com is of high quality and depth, offering a mix of product information, research articles, case studies, news, and resources for professionals.
+It provides comprehensive insights into the company's cutting-edge technological innovations, making it a valuable resource for researchers and industry professionals alike.

-However, it's important to note that ibm.com is a commercial website with a primary goal of promoting IBM products and services.
-This doesn't necessarily mean the information is biased, but users should be aware of this commercial focus.
-In terms of educational content, IBM provides many resources, including tutorials, case studies, research papers, and articles on various tech topics.

-Overall, due to the company's reputation, the quality and depth of the content, and its extensive industry recognition, the domain authority of ibm.com is very high.
-However, the score is not a full 100 due to the commercial focus.
+As for bias, the site primarily promotes IBM's products and services, which is expected for a corporate website.
+However, it also maintains a significant focus on educational content, including research results, professional development resources, and thought leadership articles.

+Given the commercial nature of the site, there is an inherent commercial focus.
+However, the educational content provided, particularly the research and professional resources, is significant enough to make the site a valuable resource for academic and research purposes.
+Overall, IBM.com is considered a very high authority domain.

 **Content Summary:**
 Quantum computing represents a paradigm shift in computational approaches.
 By leveraging quantum superposition and entanglement, quantum algorithms can potentially solve certain optimization problems exponentially faster than classical computers.

 **Key Topics Covered:**
 - Quantum computing
+- Computational approaches
 - Quantum superposition
 - Quantum entanglement
 - Quantum algorithms
 - Optimization problems
-- Computational approaches
-- Paradigm shift
-- Speed comparison: Quantum vs Classical computing
+- Classical computers
+- Computational speed and efficiency

 #### 2. Google AI Quantum Research